datacarpentry/openrefine-socialsci/_episodes/03-Filtering and Sorting.md

 > > 2.
 For the `gps:Altitude` column, click on `Sort` > `Sort...` > `numbers` and select `largest first`.
 > > 3. make a note of the altitude for village '49' and see where you think it fits in.
 > >
 > > Given the accuracy of the gps reading this is hardly a foolproof approach.
-A asimple one would be to;
+A simple one would be to;
 > >
 > > 4.
 For the `A04_start` column, click on `Sort` > `Sort...` > `dates` and select `earliest first` and `sort by this column alone`.
 This will remove all of your previous sorts.
 > > 5.
 Now find where village '49' fits in with this order list of `A04_start` values.